cloudtools/ssh-cert-authority/README.rst

 assume a single environment named "production."

 In all cases this tool relies heavily on ``ssh-agent``.
-It is entirely feasible that ``ssh-agent`` could be replaced by any other process cable of signing a blob of data with a specified key including an HSM.
+It is entirely feasible that ``ssh-agent`` could be replaced by any other process capable of signing a blob of data with a specified key including an HSM.

 Many of the configuration files use SSH key fingerprints.
 To get a key's fingerprint you may run ``ssh-keygen -l -f <filename>`` or, if the key is